Persian Cucumber Avocado Salad

 Heirloom Tomato Salad Variations: Enhancing Flavor and Presentation

 Heirloom tomatoes should always be the star and simple is always better.
-You can just slice or quarter them, drizzle with good olive oil, sprinkle with flaky salt, fresh ground pepper, and a sprinkling of juliennéd basil.
+You can slice or quarter them.
+Drizzle with good olive oil.
+Sprinkle with flaky salt, fresh ground pepper, and a sprinkling of juliennéd basil.
 That’s the basic formula and trust me, everyone would be quite happy at just that.
-However, a few additions can take it to a whole new level and make a significant difference in both flavor and presentation.
+However, a few additions can elevate it to a new level.
+They make a significant difference in both flavor and presentation.

 Here are a few of my favorites.